City Ordinance Section 20-122

 At the preliminary hearing, the hearing officer will only determine whether probable cause existed for the impoundment of the vehicle.

-If the hearing master determines there was probable cause for the vehicle impoundment, then the hearing master will order the continued impoundment of the vehicle pending the payment of the $500.00, along with towing and storage charges.
+If the hearing master determines probable cause existed for the vehicle impoundment, then the hearing master will order the continued impoundment of the vehicle pending the payment of the $500.00, along with towing and storage charges.

 If no probable cause is found, the vehicle shall be released to the owner without the imposition of fees.
 If such fees have been paid, they shall be promptly refunded to the owner.